oatlog/oatlog/doc/report/main.typ

 }
 ```

-== Size of e-class ids
+== Size of e-class IDs

-Using 32-bit e-class ids is preferable to using 64-bit ids since that halves the size of our indices.
+Using 32-bit e-class IDs is preferable to using 64-bit IDs since that halves the size of our indices.
-However, we might in theory run out of ids, so to justify this we need to reason about how many ids are needed in practice.
+However, we might in theory run out of IDs, so to justify this we need to reason about how many IDs are needed in practice.
-As an extreme lower bound of memory usage per ids, we can look at what is stored in the union-find.
+As an extreme lower bound of memory usage per IDs, we can look at what is stored in the union-find.
-In the union-find we have at least 4 bytes per e-class id, which gives a lower bound of 16 GiB of memory usage before we run out of 32-bit ids.
+In the union-find we have at least 4 bytes per e-class ID which gives a lower bound of 16 GiB of memory usage before we run out of 32-bit IDs.
-A less conservative estimates would assume that each e-class id corresponds to a row in a relation and lets say 3 indices and 3 columns, requiring in-total 40 GiB before running out of ids.
+A less conservative estimate would assume that each e-class ID corresponds to a row in a relation
+and let's say 3 indices and 3 columns, requiring in-total 40 GiB before running out of IDs.

+#TODO[compiler applications motivate somewhat limited amount of memory]

 == Union-find